SmileiPIC/Smilei/doc/Sphinx/Overview/material.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Only papers published in peer-reviewed journals are listed (for the complete list of citing papers see `Google Scholar <https://scholar.google.com/scholar?hl=fr&as_sdt=2005&sciodt=0,5&cites=17416460455672944837&scipsc=&q=&scisbd=1>`_).
-As of April 2024, 183 papers have been published covering a broad range of topics:
+As of May 2024, 184 papers have been published covering a broad range of topics:

 * laser-plasma interaction (LPI) / inertial fusion (FCI)
 * ultra-high intensity (UHI) applications